ijames500/ToDoList/README.md

     And I change the title to "Buy organic groceries" And I click "Save"
     Then I should see "Buy organic groceries" in the task list

+  Scenario: User cannot create an empty task
+  Given I am on the task list page
+  When I leave the task title field empty
+  And I click "Add Task"
+  Then I should see an error message "Task title is required" And the task should not be added to the list
 ```

 ---